goto-c/optimization/00_random/README.md

 This project simulates the simplest optimization process.

 ## Initial configuration
-There are 500 randomly generated points in the frame.
+500 points are randomly generated on the OpenGL window

 ## Simulation
 1. A random dot is generated in the frame.